-Many of us grew up watching Mr. Roger's Neighborhood with his gentle words and lessons and his beloved Land of Make-Believe.
-Following the little red trolley back to a land of kings and queens and animals that talked showed us as children that it was okay to pretend.
-Sadly,in today's society, imagination is more often penalized rather than encouraged.
+Many of us grew up watching Mr. Roger's Neighborhood with his gentle words, engaging lessons, and beloved Land of Make-Believe.
+Following the little red trolley back to a land of kings, queens, and animals that talked showed us as children that it was okay to pretend.
+Sadly, in today's society, imagination is more often penalized rather than encouraged.

 I was reading an article recently about a seven year old boy in Denver who was suspended from school for throwing an imaginary grenade on the playground.
 The school claims his action violates its no-weapons policy.
 The boy says he was playing a make-believe game called “Save The World.”
 He is confused and upset about his suspension, and this is rightfully so.
 When did the criminalization of imagination become okay?

 When I was in school the idea of banning certain games had not been taken into consideration.
 We played “violent” games of dodge ball, cops and robbers, made imaginary guns with our fingers and were generally allowed to get it all out on the playground while our tired and beleaguered teachers enjoyed the much-needed break, watching from the shadowed area by the school building.